-\\\\\ In the same email as the Program Interest form, submit electronic college/university transcripts (official or unofficial at this point in time).
+In the same email as the Program Interest form, submit electronic college/university transcripts (official or unofficial at this point in time).
 See FULL APPLICATION PROCEDURES for details.
 Do NOT send high school transcripts.

-WAIT FOR EMAIL REPLY FROM PROGRAM DIRECTOR.
+Once this is completed, WAIT FOR EMAIL REPLY FROM PROGRAM DIRECTOR.
 Program Director will verify academic eligibility